MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsEffectiveTenantDialPlan.md

 ## DESCRIPTION
 The Get-CsEffectiveTenantDialPlan cmdlet returns information about the effective tenant dial plan in an organization.
-The returned effective Tenant Dial Plan contains the Identity and the Normalization rules that are effective for the user while using the EnterpriseVoice features.
-The effective Tenant Dial Plan name is in the form TenantGUID_GlobalVoiceDialPlan_TenantDialPlan.
+The returned effective Tenant Dial Plan contains the EffectiveTenantDialPlanName and the Normalization rules that are effective for the user while using the EnterpriseVoice features.
+The EffectiveTenantDialPlanName is in the form TenantGUID_GlobalVoiceDialPlan_TenantDialPlan.

 ## EXAMPLES